 example, a camera app might list

 ACCESS_FINE_LOCATIONin its manifest.
 You should test the app with each of these permissions turned on and off, to make sure the app can handle all permission configurations gracefully.
-Remember, beginning with Android 6.0 the user can turn permissions on or off for any app, even an app that targets API level 22 or lower.

 - Use the adb tool to manage

 permissions from the command line: